Brenocq/EvolutiveSystemOpenGL-ObstacleAvoidance/README.md

 Simulated evolutive system to deviate from obstacles using OpenGL

 # Running
-First, you need to download the Glut library:
+First, you need to download the OpenGl and Glut:
 ```
+$ sudo apt-get install mesa-common-dev
 $ sudo apt-get install freeglut3-dev

 ```